marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

-Both latent dimensions $Z_1$ and $Z_2$ have a distribution resembling the one of a Normal variate; their joint distribution is nicely scattered around the origin are roughtly within 3 to 4 standard deviations, as the red circles (with a radius of 1, 2, 3 and 4, respectively) show.
+Both latent dimensions $Z_1$ and $Z_2$ have a distribution resembling the one of a normal variate; their joint distribution is nicely scattered around the origin are roughtly within 3 to 4 standard deviations, as the red circles (with a radius of 1, 2, 3 and 4, respectively) show.
-It is then much easier to generate new values or look for the optimal ones that match a given, which is what we try now to do.
-First, we generate two random values for $\alpha$ and $\beta$ and compute the corresponding exact PDF; then we use `scipy` to find the values of $(Z_1, Z_2)$ that produce the closest match.

 As an example of what each latent variable represents we plot, on a 10 by 10 grid, the result of the decoder for several values of $z_1$ and $z_2$, both ranging from -1 to 1, where can see the shape of the Beta distributions changing with the two parameters as we would expect.
 The dotted grey line indicates the zero axis; all plots share the same scale on the Y axis.